-The Radiography Program is a 19-month (five-semester) consecutive program consisting of 53 credit hours of Radiography courses (didactic and clinical) and 19 credit hours of related general education courses, with a total credit hours of 72.
-Upon completion of the program, graduates receive an Associate of Applied Science (AAS) in Radiography, and are eligible to apply for the examination by the American Registry of Radiologic Technologists (ARRT).
-The sequencing are as follows:
+The Radiography Program is a 19-month (five-semester) consecutive program consisting of 53 credit hours in Radiography courses (Didactic and Clinical) and 19 credit hours of General Education courses, for a total credit hour of 72.
+There are 7 hours of Prerequisite courses that are required as a part of the program 53 credit hours.
+Upon completion of the program, graduates receive an Associate of Applied Science (AAS) in Radiography, and are eligible to apply for the examination by the American Registry of Radiologic Technologist (ARRT).